rndrmu/nootflix/readme.md

 utilising <a href="https://nodejs.org/en/">Node.js</a> and <a href="https://electronjs.org">Electron</a> to build the UI.

 ## What's working
-- One Channel plays immediately on Start
+- One Stream plays, but thats about it

 ## What is still todo:
 - a method to switch channels